Human trafficking in Cuba: Government of Cuba

-The Government of Cuba did not report discernible progress on prosecuting trafficking offenders during the reporting period.
+The Government of Cuba did not report discernible progress on prosecuting trafficking offenders during 2009.
 Cuba appears to prohibit most forms of trafficking activity through various provisions of its penal code, but the usage of these provisions could not be verified.
 Title III, Section 1, Article 310 provides that using children under 16 in prostitution, corruption, pornographic acts, or other illegal conduct may be punishable by from seven to 30 years’ imprisonment or death.
 Prostitution of children over the age of 16 is legal.
 Article 316, on the selling of children, bans internal and transnational trafficking in children under the age of 16 for forced labor, prostitution, trade in organs, and pornography, and prescribes penalties of between four and 20 years’ imprisonment.
 Articles 302 and 87 prohibit inducing an adult into prostitution, and prescribe penalties of up to 20 years’ imprisonment.
 All these penalties are sufficiently stringent, and commensurate with those prescribed for other serious crimes, such as rape.
 The government did not share official data relating to Cuban investigations, prosecutions, and convictions of trafficking offenders in 2009 or any other year.
 Reports continued of individual police officers profiting from the commercial sex trade, though the practice is officially discouraged.
 No investigations or prosecutions of public officials have been confirmed.
 The government did not report any anti-trafficking training provided to officials.
 However, UNICEF reported that police and workers in the tourist industry received this kind of training.
 The government also participated in UNICEF sponsored regional programs aimed at combating trafficking.

 Protection

-The government did not provide substantive evidence of protection of trafficking victims during the reporting period.
+The government did not provide substantive evidence of protection of trafficking victims during 2009.
 The government restricted the ability of international and domestic NGOs to operate in Cuba.
 In partnership with one NGO and another government, Cuba continued to fund the operation of two centers treating sexually abused children, but the government did not provide information about who received treatment in these centers.
 The government also provided funding for women's shelters where victims could access care, though the government did not provide information about who received treatment at the shelters.
 According to UNICEF, both the centers for children and the women's shelters are used by trafficking victims, and the staff is trained specifically on how to identify and treat trafficking victims.
 The government did not report that police and other officials employed procedures to proactively identify trafficking victims, such as people in prostitution, and guide them to services, but a UNICEF representative indicated that the police receive specific training on identifying trafficking victims and information about how to refer them to available services.
 The government provided no evidence that it encouraged trafficking victims to assist in the investigation and prosecution of trafficking offenders.